Get

 Training and Exercise

-Border Collies thrive in advanced training, and their smarts will make them easy to train.
+Border Collies thrive with advanced training, and their smarts will make them easy to train.
 However, they are intelligent enough to outsmart their owner, so their owner needs to be a firm trainer with incredible patience.

 Early socialization and training are essential for raising a well-behaved, confident, and all-around well-mannered dog.